flybywiresim/website/src/posts/cfms.md

 ### WX/TER/TCAS

-It is important to note that weather, terrain, and TCAS are not available yet with version 1 of our cFMS.
-Our current aim with these systems is to ensure performance, reliability, and accurate realistic simulation for our users over the default offering from Asobo.
-While we work on developing and including them in the A32NX, we are not satisfied with how the default code performs with our custom systems leading to a poor user/flight experience.
+It is important to note that the weather and terrain radars, as well as TCAS, are not available yet with cFMS v1.
+Our current focus is to deliver a more realistic flight planning and navigation experience while maintaining performance and reliability.
+However, we are not satisfied with how the default code performs together with our custom systems.

-We believe the benefits provided by our cFMS for performing flights outweighs the temporary outage of WX/TER/TCAS on the development version.
-We are already hard at work developing our TCAS system and we'll provide more details on it as soon as we can.
+We believe the benefits that cFMS provides outweigh the temporary lack of WX/TERR/TCAS functionality on the development version.
+We are already hard at work developing our TCAS system and we will provide more details on it as soon as we can.
 Weather and terrain still prove to be a challenge due to the lack of a native SDK API.
-We have posted about it on the MSFS forums where it currently sits at the top of the wishlist and Asobo is investigating how to best improve their API.
+We have posted about it on the MSFS forums, where it currently sits at the top of the wishlist and Asobo are investigating how to best improve their API.

 [Read more about weather and terrain API](https://forums.flightsimulator.com/t/implement-weather-and-terrain-api-s-for-aircraft-developers-to-implement-accurate-radar-predictive-windshear-egpws-and-metar-wind-uplink/442016).